SHAPER: Can You Hear the Shape of a Jet?: Code and Data

 \section{Code and Data}

-The code for the general-use \Shaper framework can be found at \url{https://github.com/rikab/SHAPER}.
-This directory also contains the analysis code for the top/QCD studies in \Sec{empirical}.
+The code for the general-use \Shaper framework can be found at \url{https://github.com/rikab/SHAPER}, along with installation instructions.
+This directory also contains the analysis code for the top/QCD plots in \Sec{empirical}.
 In this directory is also a tutorialized example notebook, showing how to use the \Shaper framework.

-Our dataset is a modified version of the top/QCD jet benchmark dataset described in~\Refs{Butter:2017cot,Kasieczka:2019dbj}.
+Our dataset is a modified version of the top/QCD jet benchmark dataset described in~\Refers{Butter:2017cot,Kasieczka:2019dbj}.
 The original version of this dataset can be found at \url{https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6}.